Spectral characterization of quaternionic positive definite functions on the real line: Introduction

 \section{Introduction}

 The notion of positive definiteness is an important and basic notion in mathematics, which occurs in a variety of algebraic settings.
 At present there exists a rather satisfactory theory of complex-valued positive definite functions on abelian semigroups.
 The further development splits mainly into two orientations: the theory of positive definite functions on non-abelian semigroups, and that of positive definite functions taking values in non-commutative algebras.
 This paper is concerned with the latter.
 Our interest lies especially in the spectral properties of quaternionic positive definite functions.
+The first contribution on this topic has been made by D. Alpay, F. Colombo, D. P. Kimsey, and I. Sabadini (see, e.g., \cite{Alpay-2016-1}).
+In addition, there are some other related contributions on quaternionic positive definiteness (see, e.g., \cite{Alpay-2016-3,Alpay-2017,Alpay-2004}).